top of page

 The adjective 'progressive' has an etymology that aligns closely with its meaning.
 It is derived from the Latin word 'progressus,' which is the past participle of 'progredi,' meaning 'to go forward' or 'to advance.'
 This etymological composition beautifully captures the essence of 'progressive' as embracing change, advancement, and improvement, particularly in social, political, or cultural contexts.
 The term signifies a commitment to forward movement, innovation, and reform.
 In its contemporary usage, 'progressive' often describes individuals, movements, or policies that seek positive change and aim to address social or political issues by pushing for new ideas and approaches.
 The word's Latin origins highlight the idea of continuous development and the pursuit of a better future, making 'progressive' a term deeply rooted in the aspiration for progress and improvement.

-Find the meaning of progressive:
+Find the correct meaning of the adjective progressive:

 Try Again!